emilybetter/cse15l-lab-reports/lab-report-1.md

 ###### Part 2- Remotely Connecting
 Start by finding your course specific account.
-Go to [Link](https://sdacs.ucsd.edu/~icc/index.php) and fill out your information.
+Go to the [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php) page and fill out your information.
 You should then see a page like this.
 ![Image](Screen Shot 2022-09-29 at 21.13.18.png)